Srinath991/library-management-system/README.md

 ## Installation 📦
-### To install Django Music Player, follow these steps:
+### To install Django project, follow these steps:
 ## 1. Clone this repository:
 >https://github.com/Srinath991/library-management-system.git'
 ## 2. Navigate to the project directory: